jeonghonkim/Accessibility_Model/README.md

 > **Additional Notes** <br>

-Please reference the attached jupyter notebooks so that
+Please reference the attached jupyter notebooks.
+One is for arcpy version and another shows the detaield steps and outcomes.

 <br>